bartmars/bartmars/README.md

 - 👋 Hi, I’m @bartmars
 - 👀 I’m interested in Frontend Development
-- 🌱 I’m currently learning iOS developing via the 'iOS & Swift - The Complete iOS App Development Bootcamp' course by Angela Yu.
+- 🌱 I’m currently learning Web Development from freeCodeCamp to learn more about Responsive Web Design.

 <!---